 The MTU Senior Capstone Design Team, sponsored by WorldAutoSteel and the Auto/Steel Partnership, was challenged to design a new door hinge for the Steel E-Motive side closure mechanism.
 The current hinge design was provided as a reference, but a few operational issues were identified for this team's assessment and engineering study.

-- The previous hinge design interferes with the all-wheel steering, meaning in emergency situations, passengers could get trapped in the vehicle.
-For SEM1, it was also observed that when the wheels are turned, they would block the doors from opening fully, constraining passenger exit (Figure 1 below). - An emergency release mechanism was needed to allow users to escape in the event a crash or electrical failure prevented the doors from opening. - Power requirements and electric motor sizing for the hinge mechanism needed to be defined.
+- An emergency release mechanism was needed to allow users to escape in the event a crash or electrical failure prevented the doors from opening. - Power requirements and electric motor sizing for the hinge mechanism needed to be defined.